sjaehn/BJumblr/README.md

 dragging will result in a replacement of the original pad.
 Note: Deletion of pads (cut) in the REPLACE mode results in their replacement by default pads.

+### Step size

+Defines the duration of each step.
+You can select between 1/16 and 4 seconds or beats or bars.
+Alternatively, you can enter any value between 0.01 and 4.0 in a host provided generic GUI.
+Note: Jack transport is required in the beats mode and in the bars mode.

+### Pattern size

+Defines the total pattern size (= number of steps, = number of rows).
+You predefined pattern sizes between 2 and 32 steps.
+Alternatively, you can enter any value between 2 and 32 in a host provided generic GUI.

 ## Links
 * Preview video: https://www.youtube.com/watch?v=n3LrpOD8MrI